IVG12377/From-Chaos-to-Clarity/README.md

 # From Chaos to Clarity: A Strategy & Data Analytics Consulting Case Study

-Welcome to **From Chaos to Clarity**, a self-directed consulting simulation built from a real-world interview scenario with SEI (Systems Evolution Inc).
+Welcome to **From Chaos to Clarity**, a self-directed consulting simulation inspired by a real-world interview scenario with SEI (Systems Evolution Inc).
 This project demonstrates how structure, data, and strategy can transform ambiguity into actionable insights and client-ready recommendations.

 ---

 ## 🎯 Project Objectives

 - Translate a vague business challenge into a structured consulting engagement
 - Apply project management (PMP) frameworks to scope, plan, and manage work
 - Perform business-relevant data analysis to support decision-making
 - Develop strategic insights using consulting methodologies
 - Deliver professional-grade, client-facing outputs

 ---